TimothyADavis/KinMSpy/README.md

 run_tests()
 ```

-To get you started fitting observations with KinMS, see the walk through here: [Example fitting tutorial](https://github.com/TimothyADavis/KinMSpy/blob/master/kinms/docs/KinMSpy_tutorial.ipynb)

-<b>NEW!</b> If you want a really simple way to fit observations, check out the new KinMS_fitter, which wraps KinMS and automates many tasks for you!
+To get you started fitting observations with KinMS, check out KinMS_fitter, which wraps KinMS and automates many tasks for you!
 Check it out here: [KinMS_fitter](https://github.com/TimothyADavis/KinMS_fitter).

-### Upgrading from version 1

-Unlike previous generations of KinMS, version 2.0+ uses Python classes for a more modular and adjustable experience.
-Plotting routines can be changed and cube modelling can be probed at different stages if required.
-The main change you will need if upgrading from version 1.0 is to change all calls to `KinMS(...)` to `KinMS(...).model_cube()`.
-The tutorial notebooks above have full details of the new features.
+If you need go through the nuts and bolts of fitting, see the walk through here: [Example fitting tutorial](https://github.com/TimothyADavis/KinMSpy/blob/master/kinms/docs/KinMSpy_tutorial.ipynb)

+### New: KinMS 3.0 is here!
+As of August 2022 KinMS 3.0 has been released.
+This version has subtantial speed improvements, being around 35% faster in my tests.
+However, to implement this the interface has had to slightly change.
+Now only the interferometer/observation parameters are passed to the KinMS class at instantiation, while the parameters that can change (e.g. surface brightness/velocity profiles) are passed in the `model_cube()` call.
+The tutorial notebooks/examples have been updated to reflect this.
+If you *need* to keep using the old version then it can still be imported as `from kinms import KinMS2`, although this dual support will be removed in future updates.

 ### New non-circular motions capability